 If you are in a support role, be aware of the events in each season that can be challenging for those who are grieving.

-In this episode of the Dear Dougy Podcast, CEO Donna Schuurman discusses some of the difficulties of language and stigma surrounding deaths by suicide.
+Donna Schuurman, Senior Director of Advocacy and Training at The Dougy Center discusses some of the difficulties of language and stigma surrounding deaths by suicide.

 Living with an advanced serious illness